gpt4free/g4f.dev/docs/providers/openai.md

 ## Notes

 > ⚠️ This provider uses browser automation to interact with ChatGPT.
 > No public API routes are available.
-You need to be logged into ChatGPT in your browser.
+You don't to be logged into ChatGPT in your browser.

 ## API Routes